kkga/ter/docs/index-pages.md

 # Index pages

-Minmi recursively creates pages for all nested directories in the base content directory.

-Each directory gets an index file listing its content.
+Ter recursively recreates the source file system on the rendered site and each directory gets an index file listing its content.

 For example, if the source looks like this: